 Olympic Visitor Center

-The Olympic Visitor Center is the primary support facility serving the general public and providing information about the USOC, U.S. Olympic Training Centers and the Olympic Movement.
-The $8 million building includes the U.S. Olympic Hall of Fame, indoor reception area, Team USA Shop and a 225-seat auditorium.
+The Olympic Visitor Center is the primary facility serving the general public and providing information about the USOC, U.S. Olympic Training Centers and the U.S. Olympic and Paralympic movements.
+The Olympic Visitor Center includes the U.S. Olympic Hall of Fame, an indoor reception area, Team USA Shop and a 225-seat auditorium.
+Public tours are conducted on a year-round basis by USOC Ambassadors.
+For more information, click here.